jaseknighter/flora/README.md

   * [Roadmap](#roadmap)
   * [Credits](#credits)
   * [References](#references)

 ## Overview
 ### L-systems and their sequencing
 #### L-system basics
 An L-system is a parallel rewriting mechanism originally conceived by Aristid Lindenmayer in 1968 as a mathematical model of plant development.

-The basic building blocks of an L-system include:
+The basic building blocks of most L-systems include:

-* Turtle graphics engine: First developed for the [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language) programming language, a turtle creates a drawing from instructions that dictate when to move forward and when to rotate.
+* Turtle graphics engine: First developed for the [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language) programming language, a turtle creates a drawing from instructions that dictate when to move forward and draw and when to rotate to point in a different direction.
-* Alphabet: A set of characters, each representing an instruction for an L-system algorythm to interpret (e.g. rotate, move forward, turn around, draw a line).
+* Alphabet: A set of characters, each representing an instruction for an L-system algorithm to interpret (e.g. rotate, move forward, turn around, draw a line, etc.).
-* Axiom: A letter or sentence representing the starting point of an L-system algorythm
+* Axiom: A sentence containing one or more characters that represents the starting point of an L-system algorithm.
 * Rulesets: Each ruleset of an L-system contains two sentences.
-The first sentence always contains a single character.
+The first sentence typically contains a single character.
 The second sentence contains one or more character.
-Each time it the algorythm runs, if the first sentence in the ruleset is encountered, it will replace the first sentence character with the character(s) of the second sentence.
+Each time the algorithm runs, if the character contained in the first sentence of the ruleset is encountered, it will replace that character with the character(s) of the second sentence.
-* Angle: An angle used by the turtle to rotate clockwise or counterclockwise, giving a new direction the next time it receives an instruction to draw a line.
+* Angle: An angle used by the turtle to rotate clockwise or counterclockwise, giving it a new direction to move the next time it receives an instruction to draw a line.
-* Generations: A generation represents a single execution of the L-system algorythm.
+* Generations: A generation represents a completed execution of the L-system algorithm.
-#### Simple rewriting example (excluding the turtle and angle)
+#### Simple rewriting example
+(excluding the turtle and angle)
 Take the following:
 * Axiom: b
 * Ruleset 1: b->a